International Guest Researchers / Associated Researchers

 Prof. Dr. Atsushi Shibasaki is a professor at the Faculty of Global Media Studies (GMS) of Komazawa University in Tokyo.
 His research interests include the historical development of international cultural relations and policies in modern Japan, philosophical investigations of the making of global and international consciousness in modern Japan, as well as the theoretical analysis of the historical development of International Relations theory.
 Among his ongoing research subjects is the political and cultural influence of Bob Dylan.
 Atsushi Shibasaki has published three books and one co-edited volume in Japanese.
 Until September 2018, he works as a guest professor at the Institute for European Global Studies.

-Prof. Dr. Toshiki Mogami (Ph.D. in Law, University of Tokyo) is Professor of International Law and Organization at Waseda University, Tokyo.
-Before shifting to Waseda, he was Professor as well as Director of the Peace Research Institute at the International Christian University for more than three decades.
+Prof. Dr. Toshiki Mogami (Ph.D. in Law, University of Tokyo) is Professor of International Law and Organization and taught for more than three decades at the International Christian University, Tokyo, where he was also Director of the Peace Research Institute and the Rotary Peace Center for many years.
+After ICU, he was Professor at Waseda University, Tokyo.
+He is now Professor Emeritus at the two universities.
 In the meantime, he was Visiting Researcher at Columbia University, New York, a private peace research institute in Sweden, and most recently at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg.
+He was also president of a few academic organizations in Japan.

-His research covers a wide area of topics: Most principally the law and institutions of the United Nations system, international security law, theory of international law, among others.
-Recently, he has been deepening his interest in the history of international law and that of international organization.
-He has written a large number of books (all in Japanese) such as “International Organization” (de facto 4th ed.), “Humanitarian Intervention”, “The Age of International Constitutionalism” and many others, as well as articles in English.
+His research covers a wide area of topics: most principally the law and institutions of the United Nations system, international security law, theory of international law, among others.
+Recently, he has been deepening his interest in the history of international law and of international organization.
+He has written a large number of books (all in Japanese) such as “International Organization” (de facto 4th ed.), “Humanitarian Intervention”, “The Age of International Constitutionalism” and quite a number of articles, including some book chapters written in English, such as “Perpetuum Mobile: Before and After Global Constitutionalism” (CUP, 2018), “Japan (and international law)” (OUP, 2019).

 Dr. Fiona B. Adamson is a Reader (Associate Professor) of International Relations at SOAS, University of London.
 Her research interests are in migration, transnationalism, diaspora politics, international relations theory, and global peace and security.
 Adamson’s work has appeared in outlets such as European Journal of International Relations, International Migration Review, Journal of Ethnic and Migration Studies, International Security, International Studies Review, Political Science Quarterly, Journal of Global Security Studies, Cambridge Review of International Affairs and numerous edited volumes.